mccurdyc/www/content/books/infinite-jest.md

 Steeply, the undercover U.S.O.S member posed as a writer for Moment magazine asks Orin, the eldest Incandenza boy, were your father and mother "insane"?
 How is "insane" defined?
 Are you only considered "insane" if you cannot function?
 Can you truly be "insane", but functioning and therefore also be "normal" [p.
 1028 #234]?

 ## Selfish Pleasure.
 Addiction.
 "Attachments".
-"Freedom" and Choice.
+"Freedom" and Choice

 > Are not all of us fanatics...? [p.
 107]